No one cares what you wear

 This lack of pretension extends to other aspects of life in Rome, too: dogs are allowed in most restaurants, as are small children; and while it's not exactly taboo to ask people what they do for a living, it's just not considered that important.

 At one dinner with friends, the topic of what everyone did came up.
-"Io lavoro" (I work) was one person's response - their assumption being that we were asking simply whether they had a job or were studying, as those are the two options available.
+"Io lavoro" (I work) was one person's response – their assumption being that they were being asked whether they had a job or were studying, as those are the two options available.

 If you've lived in cities where the first question you get asked at a party is what you do, it can feel strangely liberating to live in a place that doesn't care.

-The dark side of this coin is that the reason people don't often want to talk about work because there are very few good jobs available in Rome.
-Many Romans who would like to stay in their home town are compelled to go abroad, or at least further north, in search of better career opportunities.
+The other side of this coin is that the reason people don't often want to talk about work because there are very few good jobs available in Rome.
+Many Romans who would like to stay in their city of birth are forced to move abroad, or at least further north, in search of better career opportunities.

-If you're a foreigner who's managing to make a decent living in Rome, then, you're in the lucky minority.
+If you're a foreigner who's managing to make a decent living in Rome, then, you're part of a lucky minority.

-Just any old cash, though, won't do - exact change or as close as you can get is what's wanted, even in supermarkets.
+When this happens, just any old cash won't do – exact change or as close as you can get is what's wanted.

-The fact that cash machines in Italy are set up to primarily distribute €50 notes doesn't help to harmonise the often tense relationship between customer and vendor (most of whom are not shy about making clear that they would rather be doing almost anything other than interacting with you).
+Unfortunately, cash machines in Italy are set up to primarily distribute €50 notes, which makes trying to offload these on disgruntled vendors (most of whom are not shy about making clear that they would rather be doing almost anything other than talking to you) a fun challenge.

 Bad public transport and worse driving...